larsll/deepracer-for-cloud/docs/opengl.md

 # GPU Accelerated OpenGL for Robomaker

 One way to improve performance, especially of Robomaker, is to enable GPU-accelerated OpenGL.
-Specifically OpenGL can significantly improve Gazebo performance, even where the GPU does not have enough GPU RAM, or is too old, to support Tensorflow.
+OpenGL can significantly improve Gazebo performance, even where the GPU does not have enough GPU RAM, or is too old, to support Tensorflow.

 ## Desktop